lifenwork/Emotion-Detection-DistilBERT/README.md

 # Emotion-Detection-DistilBERT
 Trained a DistilBERT model to classify text into 6 basic emotions with 92.65% test accuracy.
-Integrated Spotify API to recommend mood-based songs.

 ## Dataset
 - dataset named emotion on hugging face (dair-ai/emotion)
 - 16k rows for training